nainshree-raj/react-search-app/README.md

 • A high-level project implementation plan
 • Working prototype of the required app.

+React : React, sometimes referred to as a frontend JavaScript framework, is a JavaScript library created by Facebook.
+React is a tool for building UI components.
-API Used : ScrapingBee API .
+API Used : ScrapingBee API.
 ScrapingBee is a web scraping API that handles headless browsers and rotates proxies for you.

 Tools Used :
-* POSTMAN : to understand the API parameters.
+* POSTMAN : for better understanding of the API parameters.
-* VSCODE : to code
+* VSCODE : to code for the app.
 * Git and Github : to upload my project.

 1) First page of the search website :